top of page

 Plant images in your readers’ minds so profoundly that they won’t be able to distinguish truth from fiction.
 This is the service we provide our readers.

-I recently wrote a novel that takes place, in part, in the desert-like region of west-central Argentina.
+My novel Rippling Ground takes place, in part, in the desert-like region of west-central Argentina.
 I’ve never set foot in Argentina.
-However, I'm required to provide my readers with such a complete and immersive experience of what it’s like to be there that if they ever find themselves standing on that same ground, they’ll say, “Hey, I’ve been here before.”
+However, I'm required to provide my readers with such a complete and immersive experience of what it’s like to be there that if they ever find themselves standing on that same ground, they’ll say with great delight, “Hey, I’ve been here before.”

 Which information do you include and when?

-What descriptive information do you include so it's not "telling" (including too little) and doesn't need "summarizing" (including too much)?
+What descriptive information do you include so it's not "telling" (including too little) and isn't info-dumping (including too much)?

 The answer is: